If you’re looking for a comprehensive guide to WordPress SEO, you’ve come to the right place.

 But the truth is, it’s not the number of plugins that matters—it’s the impact they have on your site’s performance.
-Some plugins are really lean and barely impact your server, whereas others have to query the database on every page load.
+Some plugins are really lean and barely impact your server, whereas others have to query the A database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More on every page load.

 So while it is a good idea to minimize the number of active plugins on your site, what I’d really recommend is analyzing your plugins to see how they impact your page load times.